SolariusScorch/Final-Mod-Pack/FinalModPack_readme.txt

 I will do maintenance on the mod, and might add something new if I feel like it, but no promises - I am working on some other projects (mainly The X-Com Files, which is Final Mod Pack's younger, much bigger sibling).

 CHANGELOG:
 3.5: 6 new Industrial Slum maps (by Dioxine) and enabled huge maps in the script.
 2 new Urban maps (by Dioxine).
 3 new Junkfarm maps (by Dioxine).
 Various Junkfarm terrain updates.
+Improved diagonal UFO walls (thanks CrazedHarpooner).
 Port terrain fixes (by Dioxine).
 Minor fixes (thanks Meridian).
 3.4: New Sectopods: Gauss and Railgun.
 Fixed a hole in the Skyraider.
 Terrain fixes.
 3.3: 61 new countries.
 Updated globe map.
 New agent names.
 7 new Port maps.
 1 new Urban map (by Dioxine).
 1 new Postindustrial map (by Dioxine).
 2 new Jungle maps (by Dioxine).
 4 new Port map variants (by Thallori).
 Desert stones are yellow.
 Fixed Trinidad position.
 Terrain fixes.
 3.2.2: New Postindustrial map.
 Terror Ship map fixes.
 Fixed some Ufopaedia crashing issues on vanilla OXC.